the-collab-lab/career-lab-challenge-next/README.md

 ## 💻 Working with the AIC's data

 AIC maintains one API endpoint for searching for artwork data, and another API endpoint for requesting the images from the catalog.
-These APIs have [some dense documentation](https://www.artic.edu/open-access/public-api); we’ve outlined the things you should know, starting with the shape o fthe data you'll be working with.
+AIC's [API documentation](https://www.artic.edu/open-access/public-api) is dense; we’ve outlined the things you should know, starting with the shape of the data you'll be working with.

 **⚠️ Read this section carefully.** You will need artwork data in order to request the actual images you want to show to the user!